alioso/plbear/README.md

 $ npm run new
 ```
 Follow the prompt to create the pattern of your choice.
 The naming convention basically needs to follow the template suggestion (see the [Turn on dev mode](#turn-on-dev-mode) of this doc for more info.

-### Gulp tasks
-The default settings used for Gulp are located in `default.gulpfile.yml`.
-These settings include things like paths, settings, etc.

-You can override any of the settings by duplicating the default file and renaming it to `gulpfile.yml`.
-Then, change any settings you want.
-This file is ignored in Git.

 ### Additions